kuldeep1025/cmykTorgb-lambda/README.md

 **📌 Purpose**

 This Lambda function is triggered when an image is uploaded to a specific path in an S3 bucket (`ss-au-bank-preprod/smartsell/pages_1/`).
-It checks if the image is in **CMYK** color space and, if so, converts it to **RGB**, uploads it back to S3 (overwriting the original), and **invalidates the CloudFront CDN cache** for the updated file.
+It checks if the image is in **Non-RGB** color space and, if so, converts it to **RGB**, uploads it back to S3 (overwriting the original), and **invalidates the CloudFront CDN cache** for the updated file.

 ### ✅ Core Features